PE-Cray/cray-openshmemx/index.md

 ### Version 8.0.1
 Cray OpenSHMEMX version 8.0.1 is released on July 2018.

-The following features are available in Cray OpenSHMEMX 8.0.1:
+The following features are released with Cray OpenSHMEMX 8.0.1:

 1. Support for Cray Thread-hot (THS) and OpenSHMEM communication contexts (CTX).
 In Cray OpenSHMEMX version 8.0.0, THS and CTX are two mutually exclusive features.
 From 8.0.1 THS and CTX can be used together in the same OpenSHMEM application.
-Please refer to "[Updating Cray Thread-Hot Semantics for OpenSHMEM v1.4](https://pe-cray.github.io/whitepapers/)" whitepaper for more information on using THS and CTX features together.
+Please refer to "[Updating Cray Thread-Hot Semantics for OpenSHMEM v1.4](https://pe-cray.github.io/whitepapers/)" for more information on using THS and CTX features together.

 2. Support for different CLE operating system releases.
 By default, Cray OpenSHMEMX is supported in CLE 6.0 UP05 and above systems.
 To use Cray OpenSHMEMX on older CLE systems adding -cray-openshmemx-ctx compiler flag will automatically select the appropriate library.
-See intro_shmem(3) man page for more information and the "[Cray OpenSHMEMX (SMP-DMAPP) on Different CLE Versions](https://pe-cray.github.io/whitepapers/)" whitepaper for more information on the usage details.
+See the intro_shmem(3) man page and "[Cray OpenSHMEMX (SMP-DMAPP) on Different CLE Versions](https://pe-cray.github.io/whitepapers/)" whitepaper for more information on usage details.

 3. Multiple performance issues are fixed in 8.0.1 from version 8.0.0